brummer10/Ratatouille.lv2/README.md

 Ratatouille using parallel processing for the neural models, so, loading a second neural model wouldn't be remarkable on the dsp load.

+Optional, Ratatouille could run the complete process in buffered mode.
+That reduce the dsp load even more.
+Possible been a half (sample buffer) or a full frame.
+The resulting latency will be reported to the host so that it could be compensated.
+For information the resulting latency will be shown on the GUI.

 The "Delay" control could add a small delay to overcome phasing issues, or to add some color/reverb to the sound.
 The 'ctrl' key activate fine tuning to dial in a sample accurate delay.

+Optional, Ratatouille could detect the phase offset and compensate it internal.

 To round up your sound you can load two Impulse Response Files and mix them to your needs.
 IR-files could be normalised on load, so that they didn't influence the loudness.